mkadit/arch-setup/config/nvim/README.md

 show up consisting of the files in your current directory, history of opened files, bookmarked files, and sessions.
-Open up a file by either selecting a file/session, or if you would use Defx to open a tree explorer by pressing `<leader>n` or if you know where the file is use FZF and search for the file by pressing `<leader>fi` and choose the file you want to edit.
+Open up a file by either selecting a file/session, or if you would use Defx to open a tree explorer by pressing `<leader>n` or if you know where the file is use Vim-Clap and search for the file by pressing `<leader>ff` and choose the file you want to edit.

 Once you go to a file you can edit it as usual.